This post may contain affiliate links.

 Window Treatment Replacement

-I also made curtain rods out of stained dowel rods with drawer knobs in the ends and hung them using Command hooks which I hot glued directly to the top of my window shades (leaving the screws exposed in case I needed to remove them).
-I would have stuck the hooks directly to the wall, but it turned out that my lovely drawer pulls were too large to allow that.
+I also made curtain rods out of stained dowel rods with drawer knobs in the ends and hung them using Command hooks.
+I hot glued them directly to the top of my window shades (leaving the screws exposed in case I needed to remove them).

 Office & Studio Area